laurenclark/add-to-basket-demo/README.md

 I loaded the `fe-test.json` through Hasura into a Postgress DB which then got transformed into a GraphQL schema and API that can be access publicly at [https://vitl-hasura.herokuapp.com/v1/graphql](https://vitl-hasura.herokuapp.com/v1/graphql)

-Data payload types should be generated from the GraphQL schema, but there were some out of scope TS issues (💆‍♀️) I defaulted to writing them manually for now.
+Data payload types should be generated from the GraphQL schema, but there were some out of scope TS issues (💆‍♀️)
 ## Getting Started

 Install dependencies with `yarn install` then run: